MartinBradbury/walking-the-wainwrights/README.md

 ### Contact me

 This section offers the user the opportunity to send me a message directly.
-All fields are required for the user to send me a message and the user is informed when the message has been sent successfully with a django message.
+All fields are required for the user to send me a message and the user is informed when the message has been sent successfully with a Django message.
 These features work on all device sizes and are fully responsive.

 #### Contact me desktop
 ![Contact me Desktop](/readme_imgs/contact/contactfd.png)